feathers-plus/cli-generator-example/README.md

 This further reduces the number of service calls as one cache is shared, and service calls for different resolvers may be satisfied together in one service call.

-It is more complex to set up batch-loader resolvers than ones using just FeathersJS services, batch-loaders may typically reduce the number of service calls by a factor of 10, e.g. 2 calls instead of 20.
+It is more complex to set up batch-loader resolvers than ones using just FeathersJS services.

+> Batch-loaders typically reduce the number of service calls by a factor of 10,
+> e.g. 2 calls instead of 20.

 #### Using raw SQL statements